USEPA/WNTR/documentation/graphics.rst

 The following example plots the network along with node elevation (:numref:`fig-network-2`).
-Note that the :class:`~wntr.graphics.network.plot_network` function returns matplotlib objects for the the network nodes and edges, which can be further customized by the user.
+Note that the :class:`~wntr.graphics.network.plot_network` function returns matplotlib objects for the network nodes and edges, which can be further customized by the user.

 .. doctest::
     :hide: